-Nutley Hall has 29 bedrooms in its five houses (i.e. six units), which vary in size and character:
+Nutley Hall has 33 bedrooms in its six houses (i.e. seven units), which vary in size and character:

-The Main House is a large Victorian mansion currently housing 2 units of 7 (Phoenix) and 4 (Ashdown View) residents respectively, each with an average living space of 24.5 sq. m., ranging individually from 21-33 sq. m.
+The Main House is a large Victorian mansion currently housing 2 units of 6 (Phoenix) and 4 (Ashdown View) residents respectively, each with an average living space of 24.5 sq. m., ranging individually from 21-33 sq. m.

-$\frac{\text{Cedarwood}}{\text{currently with 6 residents, each with an average living space of 19.6 }{\text{sq. m.}}, \text{ ranging individually from 16.5-24 }{\text{sq. m.}}$ One bedroom, in use since 1984, is less than 10 ${\text{sq. m.}}$ Timberlee is a purpose-built house constructed in 1989 and currently housing 7 residents, each with an average living space of 19.22 ${\text{sq. m.}}$ , ranging individually from 17-25.7 ${\text{sq. m.}}$
+$\frac{\text{Cedarwood}}{\text{currently with 4 residents, each with an average living space of 19.6 sq. m., ranging individually from 16.5-24 sq. m.} One bedroom, in use since 1984, is less than 10 sq. m.} <math display="block">\frac{\text{Timberlee}}{\text{Timberlee}} \text{ is a purpose-built house constructed in 1989 and currently housing 6 residents, each with an average living space of 19.22 sq. m., ranging individually from 17-25.7 sq. m.}$

-$\overline{\text{Tall Timbers}}$ is a mid-seventies detached village property accommodating 5 or 6 residents, each with an average living space of 16.16 sq. m., ranging individually from 15.5-17.9 sq. m.
-One bedroom, in use since 1994, is marginally below 10 sq. m. in area.
+Tall Timbers is a mid-seventies detached village property accommodating 6 residents, each with an average living space of $16.16 \, \text{sq. m.}$ , ranging individually from $15.5-17.9 \, \text{sq. m.}$

-Sunrise House is a smaller house built in the 1990's, accommodating 3 residents, each with an average living space of 24.25 ${\rm sq.\ m.}$ , ranging individually from 22-27.1 ${\rm sq.\ m.}$ Oaklea House was built in 2019 and accommodates 3 residents, 2 rooms 29.5 ${\rm sq.\ m.}$ and 1 room 33 ${\rm sq.\ m.}$
+Sunrise House is a smaller house built in the 1990's, accommodating 3 residents, each with an average living space of 24.25 ${\text{sq. m.}}$ , ranging individually from 22-27.1 ${\text{sq. m.}}$ Oaklea House was built in 2019 and accommodates up to 4 residents, 2 rooms 29.5 ${\text{sq. m.}}$ and 1 room 33 ${\text{sq. m.}}$ All bedrooms are en-suite.

 These living spaces include other sitting areas and vestibules, two studies, a library and conservatories, and in addition there are patios & other outdoor meeting areas.
 Additionally, Orchard House, the community hall & theatre, totals 257 sq. m. (averaging almost 8 sq. m. communal space per resident) and the grounds & gardens extend over more than 2 acres.
 The premises and facilities are accessible to all users.
-A few residents have made a positive choice to share bedrooms.
-In all there are 11 bedrooms at Nutley Hall suitable for sharing (i.e. with an area greater than 16 sq. m.).
-At present three of these rooms are in double occupancy.

 Kitchen facilities are good and the ratio of toilets and bathrooms per resident is 1:3 (or greater) in all houses.
-At Nutley Hall there are 24 toilets in total (including 3 disabled toilets) 11 baths and 11 shower facilities.
+At Nutley Hall there are 28 toilets in total (including 4 disabled toilets) 11 baths and 21 shower facilities (including shower over baths).
 There are 43 wash hand basins altogether on the premises although not in every bedroom: in 4 rooms in Cedarwood, in 3 rooms in Tall Timbers and in 2 rooms in Sunrise House residents have chosen not to have basins, which are felt to be out of character in those situations, but they do have easy access to toilets and basins close by.
 Each house also has staff quarters with separate toilet and bathing facilities.
 Staff are always on call when needed.

 Nutley Hall has a professional maintenance person & a programme of works, with awareness of upgrading needs in line with the Disability Discrimination Act (1995).